Knowing About DPCC

 - To be able to develop such methods, which must be reliable and economical for treating the sewage and carefully dispose of it.

-- To be able to issue the requisite authorization to different entities like Hospital and Blood banks.
+- To be able to issue the requisite authorization to different entities like Hospitals and Blood banks.

 - To be able to issue consent certificates to the industries that fall under the Green and orange categories.